 And if you love the flavors of the Southwest as much as we do, take a look at this recipe for Green Chile Pork Stew.
 Heart and full of warming spices.

-Personalize your posole by adding fresh garnishes at the table which adds lively flavors and color.
+Guests can personalize their posole by adding fresh garnishes at the table which adds lively flavors and color.

 And speaking of New Mexico flavors … what makes this a New Mexico Posole Recipe?
 We’re using roasted Hatch green chile peppers, and New Mexico Red Chile Powder.